 What Is the Role of Technology in Education?

 How does the educator balance the traditional methods of education: lectures, recitation, drill and practice, and teacher control, with the imperatives of the information age: customization, interaction, and user-control?
 Do we try to merge the two perspectives into a single learning experience or let them exist separately and hope the student can put the pieces together for themselves?

 Outcomes Define the Way

 How a student arrives at his or her learning destination is less important than what the destination is.
 New educational technology can make the biggest impact on learning by clearly defining and directing the student to a learning goal.
 It can recognize the personal differences and needs of each student.
 Essentially, smart technology customizes the instruction for each student, driving a more direct and successful outcome.
 It gives the teacher the means to focus on specific learning outcomes for every single student instead of generalizing for a whole class.

 Since the invention of classrooms, educators have struggled to find a way to truly differentiate curriculum.
-New education technology like the GED® Academy creates a personal tutor experience for each student, allowing the adults school teacher to monitor and refine and maximize student progress in the most efficient and rewarding way for the student.
+The adaptive instructional technology that powers the GED Academy, TASC Prep Academy, and HiSET Academy creates a personal tutor experience for each student allowing instructors to monitor, refine, and maximize student progress.

 Interaction and Learning